sooriyaarachchi/pybites.github.io-src/content/pytest-coding-100-tests.md

 		>       assert names.count('Bob Belderbos') == 1
 		E       AssertionError: assert 2 == 1

-OK so I have my name in there twice, should be once, let's make have the list only contain unique values using a set:
+OK so I have my name in there twice now, it should be once.
+Let's have the list only contain unique names using a set:

 Code: